Q&A on membership

 Candidate members may apply for full membership after having held the candidate membership for a minimum period of one (1) year.

 Are there membership fees?

 Membership fees are levied according to the contribution scheme attached to the Rules of Internal Order.

 In principle, individual members are exempted from the payment of fees, but the General Assembly can decide otherwise.

-Please click here to see the Articles of Association and Rules of Internal Order of EFA
+Please click here to see the Statutes and Rules of Internal Order of EFA